| | | |

-I am going to be listing the waterfalls starting from Roseburg.
-As you head east on Highway 138, if you’ve forgotten snacks or a picnic lunch, you can load up on food in the tiny town of Glide at the only gas station in town.
+We’ll be starting this waterfall road trip from Roseburg.
+If you’ve forgotten snacks or a picnic lunch, you can load up on food in the tiny town of Glide at the only gas station in town as you head east on Highway 138.

 The North Umpqua River is a popular spot for fishing large summer-run steelhead, and many fly-fishing enthusiasts can be found along its banks.
 Between May and October, migrating salmon and steelhead can be seen jumping at Deadline Falls.